nrk/PredisServiceProvider/README.md

 ### License ###

-The code for PredisServiceProvider is distributed under the terms of the [MIT license](LICENSE).
+The code for Predis ServiceProvider is distributed under the terms of the [MIT license](LICENSE).